rasmus-kirk/halo/documents/thesis/06-benchmarks/index.md

 We implemented the Plonk prover and verifier in Rust, using the previous implementations[@halo-accumulation] of $\ASDL$ and $\PCDL$ as submodules.
 Both submodules still needed pretty significant changes however.
-Neither submodule supported generic curves, which would be needed for Plonk instatiated over a cycle of curves.
+Neither submodule supported generic curves, which would be needed for Plonk instantiated over a cycle of curves.
 A new infrastructure for setup parameters had to be implemented, that efficiently supported much higher degree polynomials, since the IVC circuit is still quite large.
 The Fiat-Shamir hashing also